rhobs/handbook/content/Services/RHOBS/design.md

 ## Introduction

 This document presents the general design of [the RHOBS service](README.md).
-Generally, the RHOBS is a managed service running [Observatorium](http://observatorium.io/) project for the Red Hat needs.
+Generally, the RHOBS is a managed service running the [Observatorium](http://observatorium.io/) project for Red Hat needs.
 The high-level overview of the single cluster Observatorium can be seen below:

 ![img.png](../../assets/observatorium.png)

 Observatorium is a set of Jsonnet configuration pieces that deploy popular open-source observability backends for each signal (metric, logs and tracing) as needed.
 It also provides a separate API service that handles Saas-specific duties like tenancy, rate-limiting, authorization and authentication, etc.

-It supports [Prometheus](https://prometheus.io/) (metric) APIs thanks to [Thanos](https://thanos.io/) open source project.
+It supports [Prometheus](https://prometheus.io/) (metric) APIs thanks to the [Thanos](https://thanos.io/) open source project.
 Logging is provided with [Loki](https://github.com/grafana/loki) APIs and backend.
-Tracing with (not implemented yet) with [OpenTelemetry OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) API for writes, [Jaeger](https://www.jaegertracing.io/) API for reads and [Tempo](https://github.com/grafana/tempo) as a backend.
+Tracing (not implemented yet) with [OpenTelemetry OTLP](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/otlp.md) API for writes, [Jaeger](https://www.jaegertracing.io/) API for reads and [Tempo](https://github.com/grafana/tempo) as a backend.

 Those sub-projects were chosen because of their similar architecture, scalability patterns and open source practices.
 The key fact is that they all use object storage as the primary data store, which allows cheap long-term retention of the (mostly) immutable observability data.